fb-datax/cef-omnis-xcomp/README.md

 **`$cachePath`**

 > The location where cache data will be stored on disk.
 If empty then browsers will be created in *incognito mode* where in-memory caches are used for storage and no data is persisted to disk.
-HTML5 databases such as localStorage will only persist across sessions if a cache path is specified. <br>**Must be set only before the first call to navigateToUrl**.
+HTML5 databases such as localStorage will only persist across sessions if a cache path is specified. **Must be set only before the first call to navigateToUrl**.

 #### Methods